franklin-ogugua/currency-converter-api/README.md

-# Currency converter API built with FastApi, JWT Token-based Authentication and Docker
+# Currency converter API built with FastApi and Docker

 ## Want to use this project?